2026 World Cup: NFF Issues Update on Case Against DR Congo As FIFA Verdict Looms

 - The NFF wants the Leopards kicked out of the intercontinental playoff for the 2026 FIFA World Cup

-The Leopards of the Democratic Republic of Congo defeated the Super Eagles of Nigeria on penalties in the final of the African playoff for the 2026 FIFA World Cup.
+The Leopards of the DRC defeated the Super Eagles of Nigeria on penalties in the final of the African playoff for the 2026 World Cup in North America.

 Source: Twitter

-The NFF alleged that the players did not fulfil the Congolese constitution, which forbids dual citizenship by relinquishing their European passports.
+The NFF alleged that the players did not fulfil the Congolese constitution, which forbids dual citizenship, by relinquishing their European passports.

 Former Manchester United defender Aaron Wan-Bissaka, who played a crucial role against Nigeria, was top of the list, as he still holds his British passport.